Panoramic Monitoring Receiver

 During the 1990s, when new intercept receivers were needed, the PAN-1000

-expanded with a control unit, the Elcom PAN 2000 FFT display, and a remote
+expanded with a control unit, an Elcom FFT display, and a remote

 control unit that was similar to the Control Unit of the PAN-1000.

-This setup was often combined with a TAIYO direction finder.
+This setup was often combined with a TAIYO direction finder and was known

 The complete PAN-1000 system was designed in such a way that it could conveniently